abodenha/c64_keyboard/README.md

 #### Set up the ItsyBitsy M4
 First follow [Adafruit's instructions](https://circuitpython.org/board/itsybitsy_m4_express/) to install CircuitPython 8 (7 should work but I haven't tested it.)

-When you connect the ItsyBitsy M4 to your computer you should see a removable drive called CIRCUITPY.
+When you connect the ItsyBitsy M4 to your computer, you should see a removable drive called CIRCUITPY.
 1. Install the HID library by copying [Adafruit's HID project bundle](https://learn.adafruit.com/circuitpython-essentials/circuitpython-hid-keyboard-and-mouse) onto CIRCUITPY.
 2. Copy boot.py and code.py onto CIRCUITPY

-The board should reboot and the CIRCUITPY drive should go away.
+Unplug the board and plug it in again.
+The CIRCUITPY drive should go away.
 If you need to get it back, you'll need to boot the board into safe mode (ask Google how).
 Once everything is assembled, you can get CIRCUITPY to come back by plugging in the board while holding down the Restore key on the keyboard.

 #### Assemble the PCB
 1. Install the female headers for the ItsyBitsy M4 onto the front of the PCB.
 You might need to carefully trim the plastic to make them fit.
 Solder from the back.